Overview (latest)

 }

-When using the POST
+When using POST

-and PUT
+or PUT

-The client MAY choose any of the following:
+Clients MAY choose any of the following:

-- send
+send

 Prefer: return=minimal

 to inform the service that prefers only a minimal response to a successful request.
+ALocation

-If there is no payload content to be returned, the service SHOULD use HTTP status code 204 No Content
+header indicating the direct URL to access the resource MUST be part of the service response.
+If there is no payload content to be returned, the service SHOULD use HTTP status code204 No Content

 .

-In case no Prefer
+If no Prefer

 .